dabapps/django-readers/docs/tutorial.md

 ## A note on `django-zen-queries`

 An important pattern to avoid inefficient database queries in Django projects is to isolate the *fetching of data* from the *rendering of data*.
-This pattern can be implemented with the help of [`django-zen-queries`](https://github.com/dabapps/django-zen-queries), which allows you to mark blocks of code under which database queries are not allowed.
+This pattern can be implemented with the help of [`django-zen-queries`](https://github.com/dabapps/django-zen-queries), a library that allows you to mark blocks of code under which database queries are not allowed.

 In a project using `django-readers`, it is good practice to disallow queries in the `prepare` and `project` phases: